christina-grannas/swagger-test/guides/direct-integration.md

 Now when the backend part is implemented it's time to go back to the frontend code and use the paymentId to create the payment view.

-## 3. Use Checkout.js to build checkout iframe
+## Step 3: Use Checkout.js to build checkout iframe

 Once we have a paymentId, we can create the payment form using a JavaScript library provided by Nets, called Checkout.js which is fully documented in the  API reference.
 First you need to load it: